Diptonil/raging-coffee/README.md

 - **Apache Maven**: Project Management and build tool used to define a standard structure for the project.
 - **Jenkins**: Pipeline used to automatically build and test the code on a local server upon every push.
 - **Docker**: Containerization application used to run the programs directly by running a container of an image without any worries about any dependencies.
+- **Gitpod**: Running, editing and contributing to the projects are now simpler with Gitpod, an online, collaborative development platform.
+This allows users to run and test programs without using the project locally.

 <p align="right">(<a href="#top">Top</a>)</p>